Freddie Eugene Owens: Prison killing and sentencing

 Less than 12 hours after he was convicted of the murder of Irene Graves, on February 16, 1999, Freddie Owens killed a fellow prisoner while he was in prison.
 The victim was identified as 28-year-old Christopher Bryan Lee, who was serving a 90-day jail term for a traffic offense.

 On February 17, 1999, a day after the murder of Lee, Owens at his sentencing hearing, made a full confession inside the courtroom and recounted how he murdered Lee inside the prison cell he shared with Lee and ten other inmates.
 Allegedly, Lee taunted Owens about his conviction and even bragged to Owens that his cousin was one of the jurors.
 Enraged at this, Owens attacked Lee.
 He struck him in the face, used a ballpoint pen to stab his eye and throat, he repeatedly strangled him with a sheet.
 Owens ended the assault by bashing Lee's head and burning his eyes and hair with a cigarette lighter and also suffocating Lee by forcibly closing the left nostril and shoving a pen inside the right nostril.
 Lee died as a result, and Owens, who maintained his innocence, stated he did so because he was falsely accused.
 Lee's bereaved family called for an official probe into the death of Lee.

-After Owens made the confession, the prosecution and defense made their final submissions on sentence.
+After Owens made the confession, the prosecution and defense made their final submissions on the sentence.
 Although the defense implored the jury to show mercy on account of Owens's troubled childhood and psychiatric condition, the prosecution argued in rebuttal that the confession and circumstances of Graves's murder demonstrated that Owens was a violent and hot-blooded killer who posed a menace to society.
-They also brought to the jury's attention to the tragic consequences Graves's death brought upon her family, including the fact that her three children were left orphaned and had to be sent away to their grandmother's care.
+They also brought to the jury's attention the tragic consequences Graves's death brought upon her family, including the fact that her three children were left orphaned and had to be sent away to their grandmother's care.
 They argued that, no matter how terrible the circumstances of Owens's background, they did not excuse his abhorrent actions and murderous behavior, and that he should assume full responsibility for what he did.
 For this, the prosecution sought the death penalty for Owens.

 On that same day, the jury returned with their verdict, sentencing Owens to death for the murder of Graves.
 For the other charges of robbery, criminal use of firearms, and conspiracy to commit armed robbery, Owens received additional jail terms of 30 years, five years and five years respectively.

 After he was sentenced for murdering Graves, Owens and a 19-year-old man named Fred Walker Jr. – who was alleged to be Owens's accomplice in the prison killing – were both charged with the murder of Lee.
 Subsequently, the second murder charge against Owens was withdrawn in 2019 around the time he exhausted all his appeals against the death sentence.